kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 }
 {% endprism %}

 The code we used to build the Tipue search box is now a function stored in a variable called `loadMenu`.
-The code hasn't changed so it's not displayed here, but it's important to understand that while the previous version of the code ran immediatly, this new version isn't doing that.
+The code hasn't changed so it's not displayed here, but it's important to understand that while the previous version of the code ran immediately, this new version isn't doing that.
 This code will now *not* run unless we tell it to.

 {% prism javascript %}
 isCSSDisabled = false;